 Student Loan Debt by Race or Ethnicity

-- On average, Black or African American student borrowers owe 6% more than they borrowed while white or Caucasian borrowers owe 10% less.
+- On average, Black or African American student borrowers owe $25,000 more than White or Caucasian borrowers owe for bachelor’s graduates.

 For more detailed research, read our report on Student Loan Debt by Race.